lvllvl/leetCodeSolution/README.md

 target = 'leet'
 ```

-One way to approach a solution is to talk through a solution without using *any*
+One way to approach this problem is to talk through a solution without using *any*
 code.
 If we can articulate a solution, then we can convert the solution into
 code.